ai2-compute-gpu/oci-dr-hpc-v2/docs/recommendations-config.md

 ### 3. Update Test Processing

-Add your test to the `testMappings` in `generateRecommendations` function:
+Add your test to the `testMappings` in `generateRecommendations` function in `internal/recommender/recommender.go`:

 ```go
 testMappings := []struct {